How A Baby's Naps Helps with Sleeping Through the Night

 Sleep is nutrition for the brain just as milk is food for body.

 Both sleep and food are important for your child's growth and development.
-When your baby is hungry and cuing, milk should follow.
+When your baby is hungry and rooting, milk should follow.
 So logically speaking, if your baby was sleepy and cuing with signs of drowsiness, sleeps could follow.
 For a full article on sleep cues, be sure to check this post out.

 In a more health science context, naps help reduce the build up of cortisol hormone throughout the day, otherwise they are pushed into overdrive and results in bedtime battles, fragmented nights and easy mornings.
 It takes a delicate balance of naps and night sleep to help your babies fall into a predictable sleep pattern without the fuss.